If you don't dare to fail in anything, you are as you read this failing miserably.

 Can failing really be a good thing?

 We have been taught and told, that failing is bad for us.
 Failure could never be a good thing.
 But it is the contradiction of this.
-It for sure is.
+It for sure is, because it means you're applying things.

 Obviously, the person who failed most is not necessarily going to succeed most.
 But seen mathematically, his chances are better.
 Nothing in life is certain, it's all about increasing the odds.
 The more you try, the more you increase your odds.
 If you don't try, you have no odds.
 The game is unwinnable for you.